TechWiz-3/TechWiz-3/README.md

 ##### Certified Knowledge Questant

 I like coding discord bots.
-I am studying Networking, Hardware, Linux, etc
-Learning a bit about cloud computing.
+I am studying Networking as well as basic computer hardware, Linux Operating Systems etc Learning a bit about cloud computing.
-Investigating pen-testing and Kali.
+Would like to explore pen-testing and Kali.
 >Questions?
 Go ahead and ask!

 #### Flexing my awe inspiring stats